-Whilst you will probably discover Combloux for the first time on a winter skiing holiday and you’ll think it’s great, but come back in the summer and you’ll totally fall in love with the place.
+Whilst you will probably discover Combloux for the first time on a winter skiing holiday and you’ll think it’s great, if you come back in the summer you’ll totally fall in love with the place.
 Here’s our selection of things to do in winter and summer in lovely Combloux – and some of them are quite unusual!content-activities.php

-The jewel in Combloux’s summer crown is the Ecological Mountain Lake (the ‘Plan d’au biotope’ in French).
+The jewel in Combloux’s summer crown is the Ecological Mountain Lake (the ‘Plan d’eau biotope’ in French).
 Opened to great success in 2002, this lake was the first biological lake in France.
 Over 10,000 species of flora and fauna do their natural thing to filter and keep the water clean, aided by a stream, waterfall and water fountain.
 It’s 100% organic and there are no chemicals used, but the water is of the highest quality for all ages to swim in.

-The Plan d’Eau covers 1500m2, with a grassy beach boasting those superb views.
+The lake covers 1500m2, with a grassy beach boasting those superb views.
 Guest numbers are limited to 700 per day and once you’re in you can stay all day.
 There’s a cafe and restaurant on site and picnics are allowed.
 Parasols can be hired for a small fee and you can even book swimming lessons for children from the age of five and a half.
 Entry is around 5€ for adults, 4€ for 6-16 year olds and free for those under six years old.

 These days there are still four stone artisans in Combloux, including Laurenzio Pierre et Fils, who crafts superb gifts out of the local granite – including ‘made in Combloux’ granite drink cooler ‘ice’ cubes!
 Well worth a visit in winter or summer.

 Handiski for wheelchairs users.
-Combloux is championing access to activities for people with physical disabilities, with blue badge car parking right on the pistes and a piste map that indicates the lifts and pistes accessible to Handiski skiers.
+Combloux is championing access to activities for people with physical disabilities.
+With blue badge car parking right on the pistes and a piste map that indicates the lifts and pistes accessible to Handiski skiers.
 More information from ESF Combloux, where there are several qualified instructors to take Handiski lessons.

-Stay in a bubble in the mountain pastures of Combloux.
+Stay in a cosy bubble right next to the pistes!
 These transparent igloo-style bubbles are just a three minute walk from civilisation, but offer a ridiculously romantic setting for stargazing over the Mont Blanc Massif and enjoying those famous Combloux 360 views at night.

 Some even offer horse and carriage transport there and back, as a change from your journey in a modern Mountain Drop-offs van.
 You can also visit the farms at milking or cheese-making time by yourself – and you’ll be invited to try the milk, fresh from the cow!

 Soft fun by the pistes.
-If you’re in Combloux in winter wth kids, you’ve got to check out the inflatable/soft play wonderland that is ‘L’Igloo de Baloo’ at La Cry.
+If you’re in Combloux in winter with kids, you’ve got to check out the inflatable/soft play wonderland that is ‘L’Igloo de Baloo’ at La Cry.
 Kids will love sliding, jumping and climbing all over these kid-friendly modules in the snow.
 In summer the 160m2 fun park moves to the Place du Village, so youngsters can play in the sunshine.
 What’s more, access in both winter and summer is free.

 Combloux certainly boasts an exceptional setting and nothing can beat those 360 degree Mont Blanc views.
 Whether you’re looking out across green pastures in summer, or snow-covered hills in winter, the panoramic views are pretty impressive from Combloux.